 Q: Is the cover worldwide?

 A: Yes, provided that you live in the United Kingdom or the Republic of Ireland.
-With regards to all members, including those resident in the Republic of Ireland, the cover provided by this policy only applies to judgements against the member in the Courts of Law of England and Wales, Scotland, Northern Ireland, the Isle of Man and the Channel Islands.
+With regards to members resident in the Republic of Ireland, the cover provided by this policy only applies to judgements against the member in the Courts of Law of England and Wales, Scotland, Northern Ireland, the Isle of Man and the Channel Islands.

 Q: Does it cover legal liability for material property belonging to a third party for which I am responsible?

 A: Yes, if you are legally liable for loss or damage to items which are loaned or entrusted to you then this policy will compensate you to a maximum of £25,000* in any one claim maximum £100,000 in any one year) subject to a £500 policy excess.

 The policy will not cover items that are owned, leased, hired or rented to you.
 You should arrange your own policy in such circumstances.